YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario07/README.md

 ## C. Explore the app container

 Let's see if the */var/lib/ghost/content* folder is indeed mounted to the SAN PVC that was created.
+**You need to customize the following commands with the POD name you have in your environment.**

 ```
 # kubectl exec -n ghostsan blog-san-58979448dd-6k9ds -- df /var/lib/ghost/content